WallarooLabs/blog.wallaroolabs.com/content/post/make-python-pandas-go-fast.md

 possibilities for scaling your data science, but also for real-time insights.
 Once you're ready to take the plunge into a true evented model, all you have to do is send your data directly to Wallaroo, bypassing the CSV stage completely.
+The actual Wallaroo pipeline doesn't need to change!
 With a little up-front investment, you've unlocked a broad range of possibilities to productionize your Python analytics code.

 If you'd like to find out more how Wallaroo can help out with scaling Python analytics, please reach out to